Many couples who marry experience tensions and problems in their relationship. Hans Asperger (1944)

 There are three requisites for a successful relationship.

 The first is that both partners acknowledge the diagnosis.
 The non-Asperger’s partner may be the first to accomplish this and no longer feel self-blame or insane.
-Family and friends can validate and understand the circumstances.
+Family and friends can offer validation and understanding of the circumstances.
 They tend to feel better able to cope on a day-to-day basis.

-The AS partner may then be able to recognize the relationship’s strengths and weaknesses, the dawn of realizing how their behaviour and attitudes affect their partners, and a greater sense of cooperation to identify changes to improve the relationship and mutual understanding.
+The AS partner may then be able to recognize the relationship’s strengths and weaknesses, realizing how their behaviour and attitudes affect their partners, and develop a greater sense of cooperation to identify changes that improve the relationship and foster mutual understanding.

 The second requisite is the motivation for both partners to change and learn.
 The non-AS partner may already have a more flexible attitude to change and a foundation of considerable relationship skills.

-The third requisite is access to relationship counselling, modified to accommodate the profile of the partner with AS, and a willingness to implement suggestions from specialists, the relevant literature and support groups.
+The third requisite is access to relationship counselling, modified to accommodate the partner’s profile with AS, and a willingness to implement suggestions from specialists, relevant literature, and support groups.
 Counselling needs to accommodate empathy, self-insight, self-disclosure, the communication of emotions, and previous relationship experiences.

-Diagnosis of Asperger’s syndrome in early childhood and subsequent guidance throughout childhood in the development of friendship and relationship abilities makes relationships much more likely to be successful.
-Such individuals have spent a lifetime knowing they are different.
-Developing camouflaging and compensatory mechanisms may contribute to some social success at a superficial level but can be detrimental to an intimate relationship with a partner.
-Hopefully, the new generation of children and adolescents who have had the advantage of a diagnosis and understanding by themselves, relatives and friends are more likely to have a successful long-term relationship that is mutually satisfying.
+Diagnosis of Asperger’s in early childhood and subsequent guidance throughout childhood in the development of friendship and relationship abilities make relationships much more likely to be successful.
+Such individuals have spent a lifetime knowing they are different from others.
+Developing camouflaging and compensatory mechanisms may contribute to some social success at a superficial level, but can be detrimental to an intimate relationship with a partner.
+Hopefully, the new generation of children and adolescents who have had the advantage of a diagnosis and understanding from themselves, relatives, and friends are more likely to have a successful, long-term relationship that is mutually satisfying.

-Once the diagnosis is accepted by the family, there can be greater emotional support from close family members and friends of the non-AS partner.
-A network of friends can reduce the sense of isolation, and learn to re-experience the enjoyment of social occasions, perhaps without the presence of the AS partner.
+Once the family accepts the diagnosis, there can be greater emotional support from close family members and friends of the non-AS partner.
+A network of friends can help reduce the sense of isolation and allow individuals to re-experience the enjoyment of social occasions, perhaps even without the presence of the AS partner.
 They should not feel guilty if their partner is not there.
-Having a special friend with an intuitive ability to repair emotions can become a soul mate to provide empathy.
-An occasional escape or holiday with friends can also provide an opportunity to regain confidence in social abilities and rapport.
+Having a special friend with an intuitive ability to repair emotions can become a soulmate who provides empathy.
+An occasional escape or holiday with friends can also offer the opportunity to regain confidence in social skills and establish rapport.
 A positive attitude is also of paramount importance.
 “When life gives you a lemon, make lemonade.”

 HAVING A PARENT WITH ASPERGER’S SYNDROME

 The parent with AS probably has little understanding of the needs and behaviour of typical children and adolescents.
 Their partner may feel as if they are effectively a solo parent.
-The family often has to accommodate the imposition of inflexible routines and expectations of behaviour, the intolerance of noise, mess and any intrusion into the parent’s solitary activities, perceived ‘invasion’ of the home by the children’s friends, and a black and white analysis of people.
-The parent with AS usually needs reassurance but may rarely reassure family members has little interest in events of emotional significance to others, and can often criticize but rarely compliment.
+The family often has to accommodate the imposition of inflexible routines and expectations of behaviour, the intolerance of noise, mess, and any intrusion into the parents’ solitary activities, perceived ‘invasion’ of the home by the children’s friends, and a black-and-white analysis of people.
+The parent with AS usually needs reassurance but may rarely offer reassurance to family members, has little interest in events of emotional significance to others, and can often criticize but seldom offer compliments.
 The emotional atmosphere can be affected by negativism, causing tension and dampening the enthusiasm of others.
-The family are all too aware of quick mood changes, especially sudden rage, and try not to antagonize the person due to fear of the intense emotional reaction.
+The family is all too aware of sudden mood changes, especially sudden rage, and tries not to antagonize the person due to fear of the intense emotional reaction.

-A mild expression of such behaviour and attitudes can be excused by family and society as typical of some men, but society has different expectations of mothers.
-A mother is expected to have an instinctual ability to nurture and meet the emotional needs of children, which may not be as reliable as a mother with AS.
+Family and society can excuse a mild expression of such behaviour and attitudes as typical of some men, but society has different expectations of mothers.
+A mother is expected to have an instinctual ability to nurture and meet the emotional needs of children, which may not be as reliable as that of a mother with AS.
 They may have limited maternal instincts.
 Single pregnant women may put the baby up for adoption.

-However, a mother or father with AS can learn how to become a good parent through reading and guidance and can understand the development and needs of their children and become exemplary parents.
-The parent needs to recognize the need for guidance and the need for advice.
-The typical parent needs to be perceived as the resident expert.
+However, a parent with AS can learn how to become a good parent through reading and guidance, and can understand the development and needs of their children, ultimately becoming exemplary parents.
+The parent needs to recognize the need for guidance and expert advice.
+Typically, parents need to be perceived as the resident experts.

-Each child will have their own way of coping with an Asperger’s parent.
-They can sometimes feel that they are invisible or a nuisance and feel deprived of the acceptance, reassurance, encouragement and love that they expect and need.
-They may feel never loved by their father and when affection is given, the feeling may be ‘cold’ and may not be comforting.
-The child only feels valued for their achievements, not for themselves.
-Conversations may be a prolonged monologue of the adult’s own problems, with only a brief and superficial interest in the child’s problems.
-The child learns not to express emotions such as distress or to expect compassion.
-There can be embarrassment with regard to how the parent affects the development of friendships.
+Each child will have their way of coping with an Asperger’s parent.
+They can sometimes feel invisible or a nuisance and may feel deprived of the acceptance, reassurance, encouragement, and love that they expect and need.
+They may feel never loved by their father, and when affection is given, the feeling may be ‘cold’ and may not be comforting.
+The child only feels valued for their achievements, not for who they are.
+Conversations may be a prolonged monologue of the adult’s problems, with only a brief and superficial interest in the child’s problems.
+The child learns not to express emotions such as distress or to expect compassion from others.
+There can be embarrassment regarding how a parent affects the development of friendships.

 There are several coping mechanisms.
-The lack of affection, encouragement, and high expectations can result in the child becoming an adult who is a high achiever, as an attempt to eventually experience the parental adulation that is missing throughout childhood.
-Another mechanism is to escape by spending time with the families of friends, and leaving home as soon as possible, preferably some distance away and avoiding family reunions.
+The lack of affection, encouragement, and high expectations can result in the child becoming an adult who is a high achiever, as an attempt to compensate for the parental adulation that was missing throughout childhood.
+Another mechanism is to escape by spending time with friends’ families and leaving home as soon as possible, preferably at some distance away, and avoiding family reunions.
 Another reaction can be intense hatred for not being the parent the child needs.
 The child may encourage the non-AS parent to seek a divorce, but separation is not easy, since the partner with AS probably could not cope, practically or emotionally, alone.

 When children become adults and recognize that their parents had AS, they may finally understand the personality, abilities and motives of their mother or father.
 They may explain, “I never felt loved by my father.
 The diagnosis has enabled me to love and accept my family and remove their ability to hurt me emotionally.”